 Therefore, a nearsighted person who needs a -1.00 diopter lens can see the objects a meter clearly, but anything farther away is blurred.

-Someone with a measurement of -2.00 diopters requires a lens that is twice as powerful, so they can only see objects at a distance of up to 1/2 meter clearly.
+Someone with a measurement of -2.00 diopters requires a lens that is twice as powerful, so they can only see objects at a distance of up to 1/2 meter.

 A lens of -3.00 would mean that the person can only clearly see a distance of up to 1/3 of a meter, and so on.
-The majority of myopic people are in the range of -1.5 to -7.00 diopters, which is considered mild to moderate.
+Most myopic people are in the range of -1.5 to -7.00 diopters, which is considered mild to moderate.

-On the other hand, a hyperopic person who needs a +1.00 diopter lens can see the objects in a meter clearly, but anything closer is blurred.
-A +2.00 lens indicates that someone can see things 1/2 meter and beyond clearly, but nothing closer.
+On the other hand, a hyperopic person who needs a +1.00 diopter lens can see the objects in a meter, but anything closer is blurred.
+A +2.00 lens indicates that someone can see things 1/2 meter and beyond, but nothing more comparable.